rubennc91/ruben-nieto/content/authors/admin/_index.md

 - Visitors
 ---

-Rubén Nieto is a Postdoctoral Researcher in the Department of Electronics at the Unversidad de Alcalá.
-His research interests include robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, self-organising robot systems and mobile sensor networks.
+Rubén Nieto is a Visiting Professor in the Department of Applied Mathematics, Materials Science and Engineering and Electronic Technology at Rey Juan Carlos University.
+He is involved in teaching of "Subject 1", "Subject 2", "Subject 3" and "Subject 4" and his main research interests include robotics, mobile computing and programmable matter.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, self-organizing robotic systems and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He received his formation at the University of Alcalá, where he obtained a Bachelor's degree, a Master's degree and his Doctor of Philosophy (PhD) in Electronics: Advanced Electronic Systems and Intelligent Systems.
+After obtaining his PhD, he was a postdoctoral researcher at the same University.